Welcome to Year 10

 - English Literature

-- Humanity 1 (two subjects chosen from Geography / History / RS)
+- Humanity 1 and 2 (two subjects chosen from Geography / History / RS)

-The outcome of Y9 and Y10 internal school examinations will determine whether your son will study separate sciences (3 GCSEs) or Additional Science (2 GCSEs).
-You will be advised of the precise dates of these exams in due course.
+The outcome of Year 9 and Year 10 internal school examinations will determine whether your son will study separate sciences (3 GCSEs) or Trilogy Science (2 GCSEs).

-Your son will receive four grade cards and one full annual report during the year.
+Your son will receive three grade cards and one full annual report during the year.
 He will receive new target grades for his GCSE subjects based on the most accurate data available.
 These target grades will be both challenging and aspirational and should give a clear focus for your son to work towards.
 Attainment in Key Stage 4 is expressed as a GCSE grade.
-If this is as good as or better than the Target Grade your son is on course to achieve his potential.
+If this is as good as or better than the target grade your son is on course to achieve his potential.
 If on the other hand it is below his target grade, he is working below par and neither student, parent nor teacher should be satisfied with that.
-Top universities are using the number of A*/A grades gained at GCSE to decide which students should be offered places.
+Top universities are using the number of level 7-9 grades gained at GCSE to decide which students should be offered places.
 Year 10 examinations and reports will also be reported with reference to the equivalent grade at GCSE.